GunnerLab/mcce4_tutorial/docs/installation/installation_manual.md

 {: .important }
 > This option is necessary if you cannot run a simulation with an installation made with Option A: Automated Installation with scripts.

-## 1. Clone the repository to a desired place on your computer (referred to as "clone_dir"):
+## ✅ Step 1.
+Clone the repository to a desired place on your computer (referred to as "clone_dir"):
   * Git clone MCCE4-Alpha to a desired place on your computer & cd into it:
     ```
     git clone https://github.com/GunnerLab/MCCE4-Alpha.git; cd MCCE4-Alpha;